notfoundname/SCBWA/README.md

-# ScreamingBedwarsXP
+# ScreamingBedwarsAddon
-addon for ScreamingBedwars to use XP as a resource
+addon for ScreamingBedwars that does some stuff